-Many have different ideas about overcoming of self, like leaving worldly aspiration, and live frugally.
+Many have different ideas about overcoming self, like leaving worldly aspiration and living frugally.
 On the contrary James Allen consider overcoming self, as someone who has mastered ten worthless and sorrow-producing elements in life irrespective of any religion one follows or none at all.

 - Dark belief,

-And inculcate following ten divine qualities, which comprise the Body of Truth.
+And inculcate the following ten divine qualities, which comprise the Body of Truth.

 2) The uses of temptation –

-James suggests that soul’s journey passes through three different stages –
+James suggests that the soul’s journey passes through three different stages –

 - Animal stage – Where man lives in gratification of his senses, unconscious of spiritual possibilities within him